From the desk of David Utke

 Brevo is still a good option because if you have a tiny list of up to 300 people, you can email them everyday.

-Brevo however is what I like to call the “low frequency, high volume” king.
-They charge a monthly subscription, but focus on emails sent and not list size like other platforms.
-That means you for a low price you can email a huge list once a month which is where they really stand out.
+They charge a monthly subscription, but their focus is on emails sent and not list size like other platforms.
+That means you for a low price you can email a huge list once a month.

 What about Mail Chimp and Mailer Lite?